-The opportunity for re-opening a station at Saltford has arisen from work undertaken by the West of England on the MetroWest Project.
-This will provide an additional train service between Bath and Bristol each hour (in both directions) and the potential for an additional station as well.
+- 613. The opportunity for re-opening a station at Saltford has arisen from work undertaken by the West of England on the MetroWest Project.
+MetroWest is a significant rail infrastructure programme that will dramatically increase rail travel in the region, connect more people to the rail network and improve air quality.
+This will provide an additional train service between Bath and Bristol each hour (in both directions) and the potential for an additional station as well. - 614.
+In October 2019, the Council declared its support for a new Station at Saltford.
+Saltford is included in JLTP4 as a potential new station for consideration due to the recognition of its potential role to play in tackling existing and future transport challenges, and would be delivered in the period 2030-2045.
+A key challenge in delivering a new